AnhMeo/ChattyCat/README.md

 This program was developed in VSCode
 Language: Python
 The following libraries were used:
-Socket - for the networking
+Socket - for the networking and communication
 Tkinter - for the GUI
 Threading - for continued listening for messages and to allow multiple clients Datetime - for the timestamps on messages